 If you don’t know anything about RAM or processor speed, diving into the world of laptops can feel like stepping on the court against Serena Williams without ever having held a racket.
 Laptops — and tech for that matter — are always changing and improving.
 That’s great for us as consumers, but it can be a challenge to keep up.
 Fortunately, we’re here to lead you through the search.
-While we’ve already collected the best laptops for kids and the best Chromebooks, here, with the help of our sister site, The Verge, we’ve found a laptop for nearly every type of person, whether you’re looking for a budget option or something much more powerful.
+While we’ve already collected the best laptops for kids and the best Chromebooks, in this story, we’ve found a laptop for nearly every type of person, whether you’re looking for a budget option for a grandparent or something much more powerful for designers.
 (If you’re trying to hack into a “mainframe” somewhere — we see you!
 Although if you’re any good, we definitely don’t.)
 One thing to be aware of: Along with many other industries, computer manufacturers are dealing with supply-chain issues.
 A lack of microchips has made it difficult to make everything from laptops to cars, so you might need to be patient.

 Some of the things you’ll want to consider when buying a new laptop are size, speed, and storage space.
 If you spend most of your time browsing the web, shuffling between Google docs and making niche memes, there’s no need to spend $2,800 on a 16-inch MacBook Pro.
-But you don’t want to sleep on the MacBook Air or the HP Envy X360, both of which are lightweight and comfortable and has enough horsepower to get you through the day.
-You’ll also want a responsive keyboard, a crisp display, and a smooth and sensitive trackpad.
+In that case, you don’t want to sleep on the MacBook Air or the HP Envy X360, both of which are lightweight and comfortable with enough horsepower to get you through most tasks.
+You’ll also want to find something with a responsive keyboard, a crisp display, and a smooth and sensitive trackpad.
 (A jumpy, slow-to-react cursor can ruin even the best laptop.)
 No laptop is perfect for everyone, but there is at least one that’s perfect for you.
 And we think you’ll find it in the list below.

 The best laptop for most people